Technology Licensing Opportunity: Integrated Electrochemical System for Carbon Capture and Hydrogen Production

 Quick Summary

-The Department of Energy (DOE), through Battelle Energy Alliance, is offering a Technology Licensing Opportunity for an Integrated Electrochemical System for Carbon Capture and Hydrogen Production.
-This innovative system aims to provide a modular, energy-efficient solution for reducing atmospheric CO₂.
-Responses are due by May 1, 2025.
+The Department of Energy (DOE), through Battelle Energy Alliance–DOE CNTR, is announcing a Technology Licensing Opportunity for an Integrated Electrochemical System for Carbon Capture and Hydrogen Production.
+This innovative system offers a modular, energy-efficient solution for reducing atmospheric CO2.
+Responses are due June 1, 2026.

 Technology Overview

-This technology integrates a Carbonate-Composite Membrane Reactor (CCMR) with a Protonic Ceramic Electrolyzer (PCE).
-The CCMR captures CO₂ from ambient air while generating electricity and steam.
+The proposed technology integrates a Carbonate-Composite Membrane Reactor (CCMR) with a Protonic Ceramic Electrolyzer (PCE).
+The CCMR captures CO2 directly from ambient air while generating electricity and steam.
 The PCE then uses this steam and electricity to produce renewable hydrogen.
-The system is designed for thermal balance and features a closed water loop, ensuring net-zero water consumption.
+This hybrid approach ensures a thermal balance, minimizes energy loss, and operates with net-zero water consumption by reusing water produced in the CCMR for hydrogen production.

 Key Advantages

-- Energy Efficiency: Generates electricity and reuses heat internally, reducing overall energy demand.
+- Energy Efficiency: Generates electricity and reuses heat within the system.

-- Net-Zero Water Consumption: Closed-loop operation for sustainable water use.
+- Net-Zero Water Consumption: Closed-loop operation ensures sustainable water usage.

-- Scalability: Modular design supports deployment as distributed Direct Air Capture (DAC) units or centralized stations.
+- Scalability: Modular design supports deployment as distributed or centralized units.

-- Versatility: Operates at intermediate temperatures (~600°C), allowing integration with waste heat sources.
+- Versatility: Operates at intermediate temperatures (~600°C), enabling integration with waste heat sources.

-- Simplified Operation: Eliminates traditional solvent regeneration processes, reducing complexity and costs.
+- Simplified Operation: Eliminates traditional adsorption/desorption regeneration processes.

 - Sustainable Hydrogen Production: Uses renewable H2 to drive CO2 capture, achieving net-zero or negative emissions.